 Being seriously injured can lead to overwhelming physical, emotional, and financial pain.
 Victims of someone else’s carelessness can experience a loss of income in addition to a seemingly insurmountable level of medical expenses.

-Consulting with a Georgia catastrophic injury lawyer from Griffin Durham Tanner & Clarkson LLC can support the best possible outcome in your case.
+Consulting with our Georgia catastrophic injury lawyers from Griffin Durham Tanner & Clarkson LLC can support the best possible outcome in your case.
 They’ve invested years working to fight for the rights of those whose lives have been irreversibly damaged as a result of someone else’s recklessness, inattention, or malice.

 How Georgia Law Defines Catastrophic Injury